sidebase/nuxt-auth/docs/guide/authjs/quick-start.md

 After importing your provider from `next-auth/providers/[PROVIDER]`, call it using `.default()` inside of the providers array configuration.
 This is required for SSR to properly function.
 :::

 The NuxtAuthHandler accepts [all options that NextAuth.js](https://next-auth.js.org/configuration/options#options) accepts for its API initialization.
-Use this place to configure authentication providers (oauth-Google, credential flow, ...), your secret, add callbacks for authentication events, configure a custom logger and more.
+Use this place to configure authentication providers (OAuth, credential flow, ...), your secret, add callbacks for authentication events, configure a custom logger and more.
 Read the [NextAuth.js docs](https://next-auth.js.org/configuration/options#options) to see all possible options.

 ### Setting a secret